-- 1. A procedural irregularity that would change the outcome. - 2.
-New evidence that would change the outcome and that was not reasonably available at the time the determination regarding responsibility or dismissal was made. - 3.
-The Title IX Coordinator, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that would change the outcome.
+- 1. A procedural irregularity affected the outcome of the matter - 2.
+New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, which could affect the outcome of the matter

+3. The Title IX Coordinator, Investigator, or Decision-Maker had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter